A Bayesian Optimization Approach to Machine Translation Reranking: Experiments

-As a dataset used for proxy model training, we data from the WMT Metrics Shared Task up to 2022 \citep{freitag-etal-2023-results}, which contains tuples of $\langle$source, hypothesis, human score$\rangle$.
+As a dataset used for proxy model training, we use data from the WMT Metrics Shared Task up to 2022 \citep{freitag-etal-2023-results}, which contains tuples of $\langle$source, hypothesis, human score$\rangle$.
 The human scores were largely collected with the DA+SQM annotation protocol \citep{kocmi-etal-2022-findings}.

-For BayesOpt experiments, we randomly select 1000 and 500 source sentences per language pair from the WMT23 Metrics Shared Task dataset as validation and test set, respectively, for 7 language pairs: English-Czech, English-German, English-Japanese, English-Chinese, and the reverse directions of the latter 3 pairs.
+For BayesOpt experiments, we select the first 1000 and 500 source sentences per language pair from the WMT23 Metrics Shared Task dataset as the validation and test set, respectively, for 7 language pairs: English-Czech, English-German, English-Japanese, English-Chinese, and the reverse directions of the latter 3 pairs.

 \cometkiwi is based on the encoder of \href{https://huggingface.co/FacebookAI/xlm-roberta-large}{XLM-Roberta\textsubscript{large}} \citep{DBLP:journals/corr/abs-1911-02116} (2.2GB memory).
 For proxy scorers we train smaller models based on \href{https://huggingface.co/FacebookAI/xlm-roberta-large}{XLM-Roberta\textsubscript{base}} (1.1GB), and \href{https://huggingface.co/microsoft/Multilingual-MiniLM-L12-H384}{Multilingual-MiniLM-L12-H384} \citep{wang2020minilm} (469MB).